onflow/cadence/docs/language.md

 - `keys: [K]`:
   Returns an array of the keys in the dictionary.
 This does not modify the dictionary, just returns a copy of the keys as an array.
+  If the dictionary is empty, this returns an empty array.

     ```cadence,file=dictionary-keys-field.cdc
     // Declare a dictionary mapping strings to integers.